Msanchez5/NBA-Analysis/README.md

 <ol>
   <li>Project<ul>
-    <li>This is the final pdf outcome of all the analysis done on this project. </li>
+    <li>This is the final pdf report-out of the explanation and the analysis done on this project. </li>
   </ul></li>
   <li>Data <ul>
      <li>In Chapter 1, the data was straightforward.
 We used the file named all_seasons for this chapter.</li>